Taanviir/Libft/README.md

 ```
 and the function in your C program, use make to create the library and then compile with the library.

-Making the library libft.a:\n
+Making the library libft.a:

 ![Compilation](images/Compilation.png)

-Deleting the object files and library:\n
+Deleting the object files and library:

 ![Cleaning](images/Full_Clean.png)